Top 4 Tips to Keep Impulsive Behavior Under Control.

 Keep a calendar with your good days and bad days, this helps maintain the focus on the good days where you didn’t give in to the impulsive behaviors

-4. Ask a friend or family member to keep an eye out for you
+4. Ask a friend or family member for help

 Family and friends can help you keep track of these behaviors and can sometimes even drive you to calm if needed.
 Trust someone to let you know when you might get out of hand so they can lead the way for you.